vecosy/vecosy/README.md

 # Product Versioned Configuration System
-**vconf** is a centralized system based on the application version.
+**vecosy** is a centralized system based on the application version.

 ## Features